-- Provide access to Mill Creek Park via the shopping center on Park Plaza Drive, currently the gate is locked - Extend walkway on Millridge Road to continue on Koelle Blvd

-Mill Creek East:
+- Provide access to Mill Creek Park via the shopping center on Park Plaza Drive, currently the gate is locked - Extend walkway on Millridge Road to continue on Koelle Blvd SECTION DESCRIPTION Mill Creek East:

-From Mill Creek Point Park to Mill Creek Park at Park Plaza Drive, the most natural section of the Greenway

-- Build a short pedestrian bridge to connect Koelle Blvd (via Huber Street) to existing trail at Mill Creek Park - Pursue identification, acquisition, and development of off-road trail as alternative to Millridge Road/Koelle Boulevard through residential neighborhood to connect Mill Creek Point Park and Mill Creek Marsh.

-- Cost of elevated bridge - Respect concerns of residents along Huber Street and Koelle Boulevard - Possible safety concerns where gate is locked? - Primary access point without a car is only from the northwest at the high school
+From Mill Creek Point Park to Mill Creek Park at Park Plaza Drive, the most natural section of the Greenway LONG TERM OPPORTUNITIES - Build a short pedestrian bridge to connect Koelle Blvd (via Huber Street) to existing trail at Mill Creek Park - Pursue identification, acquisition, and development of off-road trail as alternative to Millridge Road/Koelle Boulevard through residential neighborhood to connect Mill Creek Point Park and Mill Creek Marsh.
+LANDMARKS & DESTINATIONS ٠ CHALLENGES - Cost of elevated bridge - Respect concerns of residents along Huber Street and Koelle Boulevard - Possible safety concerns where gate is locked? - Primary access point without a car is only from the northwest at the high school

+17B - Bridge to gated, locked fence

+Path Status

+Proposed

+Material

+Boardwalk
-CONNECTION TO NORTH BERGEN

-Justified by the lack of connections from Secaucus to the Tonnelle Avenue Light Rail station, the NJSEA recommends constructing a dedicated pedestrian/cyclist bridge/boardwalk between the Tonnelle Avenue Light Rail station to Park Plaza Drive in Harmon Meadow East.
-This project could also accommodate light/smallscale Automated Vehicle (AV) deployment.
+Gravel CONNECTION TO NORTH BERGEN Justified by the lack of connections from Secaucus to the Tonnelle Avenue Light Rail station, the NJSEA recommends constructing a dedicated pedestrian/cyclist bridge/boardwalk between the Tonnelle Avenue Light Rail station to Park Plaza Drive in Harmon Meadow East.
+This project could also accommodate light/small-scale Automated Vehicle (AV) deployment.
 By creating this connection, there would be better transit access to and from this employment center.
 This connection to transit will serve the Hackensack Greenway, particularly those whose origin or final destination is not along the route.

-OTHER CONNECTIONS TO TRANSIT

-The Hudson-Bergen Light Rail primarily runs along the eastern portion of the county.
+OTHER CONNECTIONS TO TRANSIT The Hudson-Bergen Light Rail primarily runs along the eastern portion of the county.
 An extension of the West Side Avenue line will bring the HLBR to the Hackensack Greenway.
 There may be additional opportunities in Bayonne to connect light rail to the Hackensack waterfront.
 Safe access to/from NJ TRANSIT's Secaucus Junction is another priority of the NJSEA.
 The commission recommends bicycle lanes along Seaview Drive to the portion of the walkway along Meadowlands Avenue.
 There may be additional opportunity to connect users to the Greenway with a connection to nearby Laurel Hill Park.
 Having multiple modes of transit will increase recreation and commuting opportunities for those who may only desire to use the Greenway one-way or if inclement weather is present.

-PUBLIC PARKING

-For residents and visitors who will use personal vehicles to access the Greenway, consideration should be given to public parking.
+PUBLIC PARKING For residents and visitors who will use personal vehicles to access the Greenway, consideration should be given to public parking.
 Existing lots at transit stations may be able to handle additional capacity for Greenway visitors, especially during off-peak hours.
 EV charging should be considered as well.

-Existing Route: 8,500 ft

-District Transportation Plan 2045, NJSEA

-Potential

-Gravel

-DESIGN STANDARD RECOMMENDATIONS